daemonraco/toobasic/docs/shelltools.md

 What's going on here?:

-* We added a help text explain our tool
+* We added a help text to explain our tool.
 * We created a new option with its help text and triggers, and added it to out options.
 * And we created a methods `taskListInvalids()` for that option.